• Open Today 10:00 AM — 9:00 PM

 Registration Per Session

-Language lessons include: Self-introductions, basic greetings, counting, and multifunctional expressions to use in various situations.
+Language lessons: Counting, Japanese currency, asking for price, and multifunctional expressions to use in various situations.

-This session will guide you through your first few hours after arriving in Japan, from stepping off the plane to getting to your destination.
-We’ll cover what to expect at Japanese airports, essential transportation tips, and general etiquette to help you feel comfortable as you begin your journey.
+This session guides you through your first few hours after arriving in Japan, from stepping off the plane to reaching your destination.
+We’ll cover what to expect at Japanese airports, transportation tips, ordering tickets, and important train and general etiquette to help you feel comfortable as you begin your journey.

-Language lessons include: Forming basic “X is Y” sentences, using demonstrative pronouns, purchasing tickets, and other helpful travel expressions.
+Language lessons: Forming basic “X is Y” sentences, using demonstrative pronouns, purchasing tickets, and other helpful travel expressions.

-Language lessons include: Essential dining phrases, ordering food, politely declining offers, and a review of multifunctional expressions.
+Language lessons: essential dining phrases, ordering food, politely declining dishes, and a review of multifunctional expressions.

-Part 4: Staying in Ryokans/Onsens and Visiting Homes – Essential Travel Etiquette (Part 2)
+Part 6: Staying in Ryokans/Onsens and Visiting Homes

 This session will dive deeper into Japanese culture by exploring etiquette related to staying in Ryokans (traditional inns), visiting Onsens (hot springs), and entering Japanese homes.
 Understanding these customs will help you navigate social situations with confidence and show respect for local traditions.